 Visit this page to download ImgBurn (free) and then run the setup file to install the same.

 Step 5: Launch ImgBurn, click Create image file from files/folders option.

 Step 6: Switch to the Advanced tab (see picture).
 Click on the Bootable Disc tab that appears when you click on the Advanced tab.

 Step 7: Next, click on the small browse icon that appears next to the Source box and browse to the new folder containing the contents of your extracted ISO file plus the newly added files.

 Once done, select a location to save the bootable ISO file that you’re going to build in a couple of minutes.
 To do so, simply click the browse icon next to the Destination box and then browse to the location where you want to save the ISO and then enter a name for the new ISO file.

-Step 8: Under Bootable Disc tab, select the option labelled Make Image Bootable, select Emulation type as None (Custom), and then type 8 in the box next to Sectors To Load.
+Step 8: Under Bootable Disc tab, select the option labeled Make Image Bootable, select Emulation type as None (Custom), and then type 8 in the box next to Sectors To Load.
 If in case, you’re working on Vista ISO, please enter 4.

-Step 10: Click Build button to start the process of building your bootable ISO image file.
+Step 10: Click the Build button to start the process of building your bootable ISO image file.
 Click Yes or OK when you see the following three dialog boxes to continue building the ISO file.